 One of the difficult aspects of community-led monitoring projects is ensuring that reports on the dashboard are representative of the views and opinions of the community as a whole, not just those who are collecting the reports.
 The Sengwer community monitors focused on an approach that would include collecting testimonies from non-monitors.
 Equally important is that those involved in the process – both monitors and the community at large – can see the fruits of their work and have an opportunity to verify the narrative that emerges.
 This means that reports and the resulting narratives that come from the reports are fed back to the community.
 How was my report used?
 Was it useful?
 How can I improve my reporting?
 Having that feedback loop to monitors and the wider community reinforces the fact that the monitoring project is owned and steered by the community for the community.

-Alongside the training, the Sengwer participated in a mapping exercise led by the Forest Peoples Programme and supported by data from Planet Labs, to map areas of importance to them and zonation patterns that the Sengwer made explicit in their by-laws.
+Alongside the training, the Sengwer participated in a mapping exercise led by the Forest Peoples Programme and supported by data from Planet Labs and Google Earth, to map areas of importance to them and zonation patterns that the Sengwer made explicit in their by-laws.

 Community Mapping in full swing